 Step 4: Add the mix-ins and mix your cookie dough.
 I recommend letting the dough sit for 5-10 minutes.
 This will help you get rid of any traces of graininess from the flour.

-Step 6: Bake at 350º degrees for 8-9 minutes.
+Step 6: Bake at 350º F for 9-10 minutes.
 Remove from the oven and move to a cooling rack.

 Macadamia nuts add a tropical crunch to these cookies.
 I know macadamia nuts can get expensive, so here are some good substitutes: